 Katie Atkins, PhD

-Lecturer in Infectious Disease Modeling in the Faculty of Epidemiology and Public Health (Department of Infectious Disease Epidemiology), London School of Hygiene and Tropical Medicine
+I am a lecturer in Infectious Disease Modelling in the Faculty of Epidemiology and Public Health (Department of Infectious Disease Epidemiology), London School of Hygiene and Tropical Medicine

 I use mathematical modeling to answer questions in ecology and evolutionary biology, with a particular focus on infectious diseases.

 Interested in a PhD, postdoc or collaboration?
 Please contact me

 Vaccination against influenza remains one of the most effective ways to reduce the disease complications associated with influenza such as pneumonia.
 Yet, despite the substantial burden of influenza-associated disease in China, vaccine coverage against seasonal influenza is extraordinarily low at 2%.
 It is currently unclear how best to vaccinate the population to alleviate the burden of disease.